HedgeFarm/smart-farmooor-contracts/docs/src/contracts/yield/module/AaveYieldModule.sol/contract.AaveYieldModule.md

 ### _rewardsProfit

-Collects the rewards tokens earned on CompoundV2 fork
+Collects the rewards tokens earned on Aave

 *Reward tokens are swapped for Base token*